Day 1-3: Rome

 Day 6: Tuscany (Siena to Florence)

-On your last day in Tuscany, roam around Siena for a couple of hours, visit Piazza Del Campo and the cathedral Duomo di Siena.
+On your last day in Tuscany, roam around Siena for a couple of hours, and visit Piazza Del Campo and the cathedral Duomo di Siena.

 Siena’s old city center has a great ambiance.
-Cars are not allowed inside the old city center, therefore, the city is a favorite on every Italy travel route.
+Cars are not allowed inside the old city center.
+Therefore, the city is a favorite on every Italy travel route.
 Read more information about where to park your car in our Tuscany Guide.

 Around noon, continue to your last stop: Florence.
 Optionally, visit San Gimignano or Volterra and drop off the car in Florence.